 Author(s): Catherine Faherty

-Winner of the Literary Work of the Year Award by the Autism Society of America!
+- Autism Society of America, Literary Work of the Year Award

 Finally, family members and professionals have true guidance for these difficult, but necessary, conversations.
 Author Catherine Faherty offers detailed, concrete explanations of illness, dying, life after death, losing a pet, and numerous other issues.
 Her descriptions are written with such care; even caregivers will be comforted by her words.